Websoft9/docker-library/docs/code_owner.md

 - W9_URL is an identifier that distinguishes web applications
 - There are two internal ports in the web application container: W9_HTTP_PORT, W9_HTTPS_PORT
 - The user's main database type is W9_ DB_ EXPOSE to determine

+#### Which environments added to .env file?

+You know there three type container for an application:

+- Application container
+- Application assisting container: Which help application container for automatic install wizard, monitor...
+- Independent Service: e.g database, mq, redis

+We suggest add Application container and Application assisting container 's environments to .env